MaiGitCodes/BioXGCodeGenerator/README.md

 pip install -r requirements.txt

 # To execute the application, for example in Spyder:
-from BioXGCodeGenerator import main main.main()
+import BioXGCodeGenerator as bgc bgc.main()